A Step-by-Step Guide to Building a Winning Sales POC

 Full-Scale Pilot Programs

 Full-scale pilot programs are suited for complex solutions that require extensive integration or implementation.
-They involve a small-scale deployment of the entire product, allowing customers to closely interact with it and assess its suitability for their specific requirements before committing to a full rollout.
+They involve a small-scale deployment of the entire product in a controlled environment, allowing customers to closely interact with it and assess its suitability for their specific requirements before committing to a full rollout.

 These would be beneficial for an enterprise resource planning (ERP) system like SAP.